Nordstrom Black Friday deals: up to 60% off Our Place, Adidas, Calvin Klein and more

 Women's clothing and shoe deals at the Nordstrom Black Friday sale

 The Nordstrom Black Friday sale has all your fashion needs covered.
-Make your end-of-year style shine with steep savings on Zella, Karen Kane and Tory Burch right now.
+Make your end-of-year style shine with steep savings on Tory Burch, Longchamp, Skims and Barefoot Dreams right now.

 Cece Puff Sleeve Bobble Ribbed Sweater for $58.90 (Save $30.10)